FreakyBytes/pyCombineArchive/README.md

 Currently the development of this project is stalled, due to me not working in this field anymore.
 This library was initially developed to implement support for COMBINE Archives in [JWS Online](http://jjj.biochem.sun.ac.za/).
-For this purpose it is feature complete, implementing base create, read, update operations for both files within a COMBINE Archive and their respective meta data encoded in the OMEX format.
+For this purpose it is feature complete, implementing basic create, read, update operations for both files within a COMBINE Archive and their respective meta data encoded in the OMEX format.

 If you wish to continue development and maintainance, please contact me.
 You may also want to take a look into the [mailing list discussion](https://groups.google.com/forum/#!topic/combine-archive/oRQCoZfUblY), for alternatives to this library.

 Running Tests
 -------------